katzer/cordova-plugin-local-notifications/README.md

 ## Quirks
 ### How to specify the notification icon under Android
 By default all notifications will display the app icon.
-But an specific icon can be defined through the following way.
+But an specific icon can be defined through the `icon` property.
 ```javascript
 /**
  * Displays the <package.name>.R.drawable.ic_launcher icon